The Best North Goa Itinerary

 Goa Itinerary Day 2: Sunday – Relaxing Beach Day

 Relax into your holiday in Goa with day lazing on one of the beaches.
-Avoid crowded Baga and Calangute Beaches – I usually go to Ozran Beach in Vagator (Fishtail shack is the best for lunch) or South Anjuna Beach (eat at Curlies).
-Start to fully relax into your holiday with an ayruvedic massage and take a yoga class, all kinds of yoga are on offer in Goa and people come from all over the world to practise yoga here or if you are feeling a little more active then you could try some water sports, take a cookery class or climb up to Chapora Fort for amazing views at sunset.
+Start to fully relax into your holiday with an ayruvedic massage and take a yoga class, all kinds of yoga are on offer in Goa and people come from all over the world to take a yoga retreat here or if you are feeling a little more active then you could try some water sports, take a cookery class or climb up to Aguada Fort or Chapora Fort for amazing views at sunset.

 Eat: Relax and eat at a beach shack by day and later you must check out The German Bakery, tucked away on a side road just before the Flea Market it’s almost an institution in Anjuna.
 The German Bakery serves an interesting selection of healthy food in a super nice, chilled out spot.
 It’s a good place to hang out under the colourful Tibetan prayer flags and there is also a good beauty and massage place here and lots of posters where you can find out all the yoga and alternative therapies that are going on nearby.